-This zither photo was sent to us by Dick Boak of the Martin Guitar Company.
+This zither photo was shared by Dick Boak of the Martin Guitar Company.
 The concert zither, shown below, was made by C.F.
 Martin, Jr., circa 1882 and is currently on display in the Martin Museum.

 Photo Courtesy of C. F. Martin Archives ©

 Martin Zither (ca. 1880-1882) - Upon request, C. F. Martin, Jr. made a few zithers for Professor Louis Brachet, of Philadelphia.
 These were nearly identical to their European counterparts and followed the Salzburg form.
 The five strings over the short fretboard distinguish this as a “concert zither” as opposed to plainer models.